 2. One-Day Email Flash Fundraiser or Social Media Sharing Event

-Email fundraising accounts for ⅓ of online donations, and while your nonprofit may have already held an email fundraiser this year, it may be a good idea to do a one-day email fundraising blitz.
+Email fundraising make up for ⅓ of online donations, and while your nonprofit may have already held an email fundraiser this year, it may behoove you to do a one-day email fundraising blitz.

 If your audience is one that responds more positively to social media, then you might want to try a social media sharing blitz.
-As we all know, social media is a great place to fundraise, so use the power of these platforms to your advantage with a one-day social media sharing event.
+As we all know, social media is a great place to fundraise, so leverage the power of these platforms with a one-day social media sharing event.
 Choose a day and actively encourage donations and sharing through all your social media channels, such as Twitter, Facebook, Instagram, LinkedIn, and Snapchat.

 3. Donation Matching Drive

 Build on that one-day email fundraising idea by securing a match from a company or major donor and advertise the match in your email campaign.
-Donors love to know that their money was leveraged, such as in the case with Grey2K.
+Donors love to know that their money was leveraged, and with matching gifts, they’re essentially giving two gifts for the price of one.
 In fact, one of the main reasons why Millennials donate is because they know their gift will be matched.

 A recurring donation campaign is one of the top online fundraising ideas because recurring donors give 42% more over the course of the year than a one-time giver.